demiralpatacan/CrimeRecord/README.md

 - A victim can be suffered from multiple incidents of different FIRs.
 - A victim has to have a necessary FIR.

-There is **mandatory many to mandatory many** relation between FIR and victim.
+There is **mandatory many to mandatory many** relationship between FIR and victim.

 ### FIR - Accused